jrnelson90/node-alsa-streamer/README.md

 * Fe-Pi Audio (Pi 2 & 3)
 * PiSound (Pi 3)

+It has also been tested on Ubuntu 18.04 x64 laptop using an AT-LP120-USB turntable.

 As this is using Icecast, this is not real-time audio streaming, with usual 2-8 secs of latency depending on the settings used.